 - Add them in a blender along with fried onion and add ¼ cup water to make a smooth paste.

 - Heat oil and ghee in a pan.

 - Add panner cubes and fry until they are browned.

 - Remove the cubes from the pan and keep aside.

-- Add the masala paste and ginger garlic green chilli paste in the same pan and fry for 3-4 minutes.
+- Add the masala paste and ginger garlic green chili paste in the same pan and fry for 3-4 minutes on medium heat.

 - Add saffron soaked in water and kewra essence and mix well.